Globulopolis/ucoz_converter/README.md

 `php path_to_joomla/cli/ucoz_converter/categories.php` - this will create new categories in Joomla database.

-If you want to create categories again, delete `categories_import.json` in imports folder.
+If you want to create categories again, delete `categories_import.json` in `/imports` folder.
 You can do the same for other types(e.g. news, blogs, users).

 **Beware!!**